telosnetwork/telos-decide/docs/ContractAPI.md

 Casts a vote on a ballot.
 If a vote already exists, and the ballot allows revoting, the old vote will be rolled back and the new vote applied.

-- `voter` is the name of the voter casting the vote.
+- name `voter`: the name of the voter casting the vote.

-- `ballot_name` is the name of the ballot receiving the vote.
+- name `ballot_name`: the name of the ballot receiving the vote.

-- `options` is a vector of options to vote for.
+- vector(name) `options`: a list of options to vote for.

 ```
 cleos push action trailservice castvote '["testaccountb", "ballot1", ["opt1", "opt2"]]' -p testaccountb